isaacwashere/vuejs-calculator-app/README.md

 # Simple Calculator App

-This is a very simple, single component, calculator app using VueJS.
+This is a simple, calculator app using VueJS.
 This app supports simple mathematical operations

 ## How to Run